 - 1. The Governing Body shall consist of the President, the Fellows under Titles A, B, C and D and two Graduate Students who are members of the Graduate Student Body of the College.
 The Governing Body may act notwithstanding any vacancy in its membership. - 2.
-The Governing Body may exercise any of the powers vested in the College by law, shall have the control of the College as a place of education, learning and research and shall administer its estates and property.
-Each year the Governing Body shall consider, and if they think fit formally approve, the annual College accounts. - 3.
+Subject to the provisions of these Statutes the Governing Body shall have ultimate authority in the government of the College. - 3.
+The Governing Body may exercise any of the powers vested in the College by law, shall have the control of the College as a place of education, learning and research and shall administer its estates and property. - 4.
 The Governing Body shall have power to make, and when made to revoke, amend or add to standing orders which shall be called "Ordinances", provided that such Ordinances shall not be inconsistent with the Charter or with these Statutes or with the Statutes of the University.
-Such Ordinances shall be made, revoked, amended or added to only by the Governing Body. - 4.
+Such Ordinances shall be made, revoked, amended or added to only by the Governing Body. - 5.
 Special Ordinances shall be Ordinances substantially determining, modifying or limiting the size of the Governing Body and the numbers of Fellows under Titles A, B, C and D. Special Ordinances shall only be made, revoked, amended or added to by Special Resolution.
-The decision of the President or of any other person presiding as to whether or not any particular Ordinance falls within these definitions shall be conclusive. - 5.
-The Graduate Student members of the Governing Body shall be chosen by the Graduate Student Body in such manner and for such periods as shall be specified by Ordinance of the College. - 6.
-Subject to the provisions of these Statutes a meeting of the Governing Body shall be summoned by notice in writing from the President. - 7.
-There shall be at least one meeting of the Governing Body in each Term and the President may summon additional meetings whenever he thinks fit.
+The decision of the President or of any other person presiding as to whether or not any particular Ordinance falls within these definitions shall be conclusive. - 6.
+The Graduate Student members of the Governing Body shall be chosen by the Graduate Student Body in such manner and for such periods as shall be specified by Ordinance of the College. - 7.
+Subject to the provisions of these Statutes a meeting of the Governing Body shall be summoned by notice in writing from the President. - 8.
+There shall be at least one meeting of the Governing Body in each Term and the President may summon additional meetings whenever they think fit.
 Not less than seven clear days' notice shall be given of each meeting.
-At one meeting each year additional members of the Graduate Student Body shall be invited to attend to discuss College policy. - 8.
-On receipt of a requisition signed by seven members of the Governing Body and President shall summon a special meeting of the Governing Body with all convenient speed and before the lapse of twenty days of term.
-Such requisition shall set forth the resolution or resolutions to be put to the meeting. - 9.
+At one meeting each year additional members of the Graduate Student Body shall be invited to attend to discuss College policy. - 9.
+On receipt of a requisition signed by seven members of the Governing Body the President shall summon a special meeting of the Governing Body with all convenient speed and before the lapse of twenty days of term.
+Such requisition shall set forth the resolution or resolutions to be put to the meeting. - 10.
 No business shall be transacted at a meeting of the Governing Body unless at least one-half of all the members of the Governing Body, not being on leave of absence, are present.